FilterSet Options¶

 }

-The list syntax will create an exact
+The list syntax will create an exact lookup filter for each field included

-.
+in fields.
 The dictionary syntax will create a filter for each lookup

 expression declared for its corresponding model field.
 These expressions may